sarathi-aiml/monte-carlo/README.md

 # Monte Carlo Simulation: Will the Bake Sale Make Money?

-This is an end-to-end, dependency-free Python demonstration of the bake-sale example from the video.
+This is an end-to-end, dependency-free Python demonstration of the bake-sale example .
 It turns uncertainty about attendance, buying behavior, and customer spending into 10,000 possible event outcomes, then measures how often the event earns a profit.

 ## The business question